cpt-waffle/lhl-lectures/w07d02br-state-props-advanced/notes.md

 # Lecture Today was on State
-Immutable Patterns
-Review of everything

 -- Advanced Prop and State Passing in React
   -- storybook
+-- Draw out our app
   -- states
   -- useEffect
 -- FUNCTION PASSING !!!!
 -- immutable State
--- Draw out our app